Abu Yahya Abu Bakr ash-Shahid: Life

 The Caliph Abu Asida Muhammad II died in 1309, and, in accordance with the agreement signed by him with his nephew Abu-l-Baqa Khalid An-Nasr, he was to be proclaimed a caliph.
 The sheikhs of Almohad sheikhs of Tunis however elevated Abu Bakr to the throne.
-After 17 days he was deposed and executed by Abu-l-Baqa, who arrived with an army from Bejaia.
+After 17 days he was deposed and executed by Abu-l-Baqa, who arrived with an army from Béjaïa.
 He was thereafter known as "Ash-Shahid" ("the martyr").